MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

 The following information is available:

 - **Post-meeting actions**: View a list of suggested post-meeting actions such as [creating a summary email for meeting participants](#create-a-post-meeting-summary-email) and [saving AI-generated meeting notes to CRM](#save-ai-generated-meeting-notes-to-crm).
+This section is not available if you are viewing the meeting recap using the older Sales Copilot license.
 - **Suggested follow-ups from the meeting**: View a list of follow-up tasks that are created during the meeting.
 You can also [create a task in CRM](#create-a-crm-task-from-a-meeting-recap) by selecting **Create task**.
 - **Questions**: See questions that were asked during the meeting.
 It helps you to identify if your sellers are asking the right questions to understand customer needs.
 Questions are grouped by the person who asked them.
 When you select a question, the video jumps to the point in the conversation where the question was asked.
-- **Participant statistics**: View a list of participants (from inside and outside your organization) and the following statistics:
-    - **Talk to listen ratio**: See the average ratio of talk time to listen time.
-It helps you to identify if your sellers are talking too much or too little during customer calls.
-It also helps you to identify if your sellers are listening to customers and understanding their needs.
-    - **Switches per conversation**: View the average number of switches between a sales rep and a customer in a conversation, meaning the number of times the conversation switched from one person to another.
-It helps you to identify if your sellers are engaging with customers during conversations.
-    - **Avg. pause**: View the average pause time before a sales rep speaks during a conversation.
-It helps you to identify if your sellers are interrupting their customers before they finish talking or do they have enough patience.
-    - **Longest monologue**: View the longest time a customer spoke during a conversation.
-It helps you to identify if your sellers are giving enough time to customers to speak and express their needs.
 - **Keywords mentioned**: View keywords that were mentioned during the meeting.
 Keywords are grouped as per the following categories:
     - **Brands**: Names of brands that were mentioned during the meeting.
     - **Times**: Time mentioned during the meeting.